aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-circuit-tester/README.md

 ---

 ## Failure Handling & Re-Test Logic
-- All non-critical test failures are logged and highlighted in the test report
+- All **non-critical functional failures** are logged and highlighted in the test report
 - After full test execution, the system evaluates overall results
 - Individual failed tests can be re-executed once to rule out transient effects
+- **Failures caused by current violations or gate test failures are not eligible for re-test and are directly routed to manual inspection**
 - Persistent failures are routed to manual inspection
 - Final device status is reported as PASS or FAIL

 ---

 ## Test Coverage
-- Bipolar and unipolar output validation
+- Bipolar and unipolar output validation across critical electrical parameters
-- Full load simulation across all supported impedances
+- Full load simulation across all supported impedance conditions
-- Electrical stress testing under worst-case conditions
+- Electrical stress testing under worst-case scenarios
-- Current integrity verification using external measurement instrumentation
+- Continuous current integrity verification using external measurement instrumentation

 ---

 ## Regression Testing
-- Successfully tested 500+ single chamber pacemaker circuit before deployment to the production testing floor.
+- Successfully validated **500+ single chamber pacing circuits** prior to deployment on the production testing floor

 ---

 ## Status
-- Single-chamber circuit validation: **Implemented and is actively used in Production QC**
+- Single-chamber circuit validation: **Implemented and actively used in Production QC**